simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./new-domain.png)

-You'll then be redirected to the SimpleLogin DNS setup page that has a guide on how to setup different DNS records for your domain.
+You'll then be redirected to the SimpleLogin DNS setup page that has a guide on how to set up different DNS records for your domain.

 ![](./domain-dns.png)